Adelaidehd/Adelaidehd/README.md

 - 👋 Hi, I’m @Dragonflower
 - 👀 I’m interested in Python and anything python
 - 🌱 I’m currently working as an IT support specialist
-- 💞️ I’m looking to collaborate on open source project and contribute with the little skills i have in python.
+- 💞️ I’m looking to collaborate on open source projects and contribute with the little skills i have in python.

 <!---